Fathers Day Sale now active - 20% off Storewide! Free Express shipping on all orders $100+ | Australia Wide

 Why combine BPC-157 and TB-500 instead of researching them separately?

-Because they act through unrelated mechanisms, a combined preparation lets researchers study both pathways in a single, consistently-dosed product rather than separately sourcing, reconstituting and combining two individual peptides.
+Because they act through unrelated mechanisms, a combined preparation lets researchers study both pathways in a single, consistently-dosed product.

 Does combining BPC-157 and TB-500 amplify either compound's effects?

-No — they act on different biological processes (angiogenesis/gut signalling vs actin/cell migration), so the rationale is studying complementary mechanisms together, not amplifying a single effect.
+No — they act on different biological processes, so the rationale is studying complementary mechanisms together, not amplifying a single effect.

 How does this blend differ from GLOW or KLOW?

 This blend contains only BPC-157 and TB-500.
-GLOW adds GHK-Cu as a third component; KLOW adds KPV as a fourth.
-Choose based on which additional mechanisms are relevant to your research.
+GLOW adds GHK-Cu; KLOW adds KPV as a fourth component.

 How should the blend be reconstituted?